[ A | Introduction | Song Index ]

 The settlement of the North American Continent began on the East Coast and spread to the south and west.
 In the middle of the 19th century there was a strong believe that ist was America's "Manifest Destiny" (i.e. the obvious and inevitable fate) to expand.
 The phrase "westward the course of empire takes its way", taken out of a poem by 18th century Irish philosopher George Berkeley, served as title for a famous painting and became some kind of American proverb.
 Although the term fell out of usage in the early 20th century, the idea lives on in the American consciousness (compare western (!) movies that end with the hero riding into the setting sun in the west) and the American policy to promote western political and economic ideologies throughout the world.

 In his novel Blood Meridian (1985), American writer Cormac McCarthy criticises the concept of Manifest Destiny by comparing the red of the setting sun to the blood of native Americans and settlers shed during the westward expansion.
 He also links the setting of the sun with a decline of civilisation and morality.
-Justin Sullivan seems to hold a similar view (although he compares the red setting sun not to blood but to a destructive fire) (see also Sunset).
+Justin Sullivan seems to hold a similar view (in various songs he compares the red setting sun to blood or to a destructive fire) (see also Sunset).

 - Read more: Wikipedia entries on Manifest Destiny, "Westward . . . " (the painting) and Blood Meridian -